|

 with convincing evidence that cosmic space expands and presented with

-sound theory that space must expand, wisely concluded that space
+sound theory that space (the vacuum) must expand, wisely concluded that space

 indeed expands.
 But then some of those pioneers got carried away; they